sueszli/hackzurich/README.md

 # 📃 *Project Idea*

-Reading data in real time with a sensor from “Sensirion” by implementing a serial monitor in C - then passing our data to the frontend through a TCP connection.
+Reading data in real time with a sensor from “Sensirion” by implementing a serial monitor and backend in C.

-This way we should have high accessibility and performance at once.
+This way we should have high accessibility and performance, all at once.

 ![Untitled](./readme_assets/Untitled.png)